istio-ecosystem/wharf-multicluster-sync/docs/request-routing.md

       alias: reviews
 ```

-This says to create in the Acceptor cluster a Service and/or VirtualService "reviews"
+This RemoteServiceBinding creates in the Acceptor cluster a Service and/or VirtualService "reviews"
 but that actually points to the reviews-v1 service on cluster-b.
 This allows the
-operator of cluster-a to "roll back" without needing permission or assistance from the operator
+operator of cluster-a to "roll back" without needing permission or assistance from the Donor operator
-of cluster-b.
+of cluster-b, provided the Donor exposed a VirtualService with the needed request routing.